Aladin147/BLKWDS_Manager/project_status.md

 - Updated the Project Management screens to use the NavigationHelper
 - Updated the Studio Management screens to use the NavigationHelper
 - Updated the Activity Log screens to use the NavigationHelper
+- Updated the Today Booking widget to use the NavigationHelper
+- Updated the Booking Detail screens to use the NavigationHelper

 **Improved:**